Murgitroyd: Acquisitions

-Most recently, the UK-based IP firm TLIP, based in Leeds and Cambridge, England' joined Murgitroyd in December 2022.
+Most recently, the UK-based IP firm TLIP, based in Leeds and Cambridge, joined Murgitroyd in December 2022.

 Offices

 Murgitroyd has twenty offices in Europe — in the United Kingdom, Finland, France, Germany, Ireland, Italy and Switzerland — and direct representation rights in Austria, Belgium, Denmark, Luxembourg, Monaco, The Netherlands, Norway and Sweden.
 Furthermore, the practice also has two client liaison offices in the United States of America, an office in Dalian, China and a further office in Nicaragua specialising in patent searching, technical illustration and docketing.